Skill-Aura-Official/TSB-Council/README.md

 Members
 ```

-The TSB Council serves as the highest governing authority within communities operating under TSB.
+The TSB Council serves as the highest governing authority within communities operating under The Sovereign Brotherhood.

 ---